-- have it direct credited to a New Zealand bank or other deposit account, such as a building society account - transfer all or part of it to cover someone else's income tax debit, and receive either a cheque or direct credit refund for any balance - transfer all or part of it to pay your 2015 provisional tax - receive it by cheque.
+- have it direct credited to a New Zealand bank or other deposit account, eg, a building society account shown at Question 7 - transfer all or part of it to cover someone else's income tax debit - transfer all or part of it to pay your 2016 provisional tax - receive it by cheque.
 All cheques are issued in New Zealand currency.

-If you've made payments towards your 2015 provisional tax and, after completing this return, you find that you have less or no provisional tax to pay, the overpayment can be included in the amount we refund or transfer.
+If you've made payments towards your 2016 provisional tax and, after completing this return, you find that you have less or no provisional tax to pay, the overpayment can be included in the amount we refund or transfer.
 Print the overpaid amount in Box 29B.